 - They have a high long-term value (LTV); customers who buy these tend to come back for other products

-As such, they may be excellent candidates for optimization; if a product has a disproportionate positive impact on your bottom-line, it stands to reason that you may want to spend more time on improving it.
+As such, they may be excellent candidates for optimization; if a product has a disproportionately positive impact on your bottom-line, it stands to reason that you may want to spend more time on improving it.

 At this juncture, it’s helpful to associate these metrics with each URL in a spreadsheet generated by Google Analytics (GA).
 Have your team pull data from GA for a set time period – for example, the past year – and focus on Organic traffic.
-Also ensure that your GA data is not sampled.
+Also, ensure that your GA data is not sampled.
 If GA is already pulling in accurate revenue data, you’re in good shape.
 This can then be cross-referenced with your own margin data, LTV and any other business metrics you’d like to pull in.

 The traffic data from GA will come in handy during the next step.